apacheignite/documentation/platforms-apis/redis.md

   "body": "In Redis, databases are identified by an integer index, not by a database name.
 Therefore, currently you cannot switch between caches by names and only entries from null cache are handled."
 }
 [/block]
+You can connect to Ignite using your favorite [Redis client](http://redis.io/clients).
+See basic examples for some languages below